azimut/aubio/README.md

 ```

 ### Testing
-To get a list of where the sets occur in seconds:
+To get a list of where the sets occur in seconds and in frames:
 ```
 > (aubio::test-onset (asdf:system-relative-pathname :aubio "static/loop_amen.wav"))
 (0.0d0 0.21201814058956917d0 0.4364625850340136d0 0.6651700680272109d0